sasajo/polyapi-java/README.md

 #### create-server-variable
 This MOJO doesn't require a project to run.

 Creates a Poly server variable.
 Available types are String or primitive types.
+See parameter description for more information.

 ##### Parameters
 Here's the list of parameters: